Probate Q&A Series

 Detailed Answer

 When a person dies with a will in North Carolina, the named executor must present the original will to the Clerk of Superior Court and qualify for letters testamentary.
-Under North Carolina law, an executor who fails to present the will within 60 days of the testator’s death forfeits the right to serve.
-If more than 90 days have passed since the death and the executor still hasn’t probated the will, you—an interested party—can ask the court to appoint you as the estate administrator instead.
+Under North Carolina law, an executor who fails to present the will within 60 days of the testator’s death may be subject to citation by the clerk to produce the will, but does not automatically forfeit the right to serve solely because 60 days have passed.
+If the named executor still hasn’t probated the will, you—an interested party—can ask the court to appoint you as the estate administrator with the will annexed if the executor does not qualify or declines to serve.

 Statutory Basis